 Eucharist and Convivium

-Prayer and meals eaten together are at the heart of community life at Saint John's.
+Prayer and meals eaten together are part of the heart of community life at Saint John's.
 Students, faculty, and staff celebrate the Eucharist together once a week in the Emmaus chapel.
-Midday prayer and a shared meal known as "Convivium" are a highlight each Thursday.
-Evening prayer and a meal take place many Fridays when weekend classes are offered.
+Midday prayer and a shared meal known as "Convivium" are a highlight each Thursday in the Emmaus Dining Room.

 Student Government and Student Events